nolar/kopf/docs/daemons.rst

         while not stopped:
             await asyncio.sleep(1)

-There are three stages how the daemon is terminated:
+There are three stages of how the daemon is terminated:

 * 1. Graceful termination:
   * ``stopped`` is set immediately (unconditionally).